kbolbotowski/kbolbotowski.github.io/_pages/about.md

 I invite you to read my [papers](/publications/) for details and to [reach out](/contact/) with questions!

-## 1. Kantorovich-Rubinstein duality beyond the first order
+## 1. The second-order Kantorovich-Rubinstein duality

 The celebrated K-R theorem states an equality between the 1-Wasserstein distance and a supremum over the set of 1-Lipschitz potentials.
 V.M.
 Zolotarev has brought the latter formulation to higher orders.
 For example, given two *centred* probabilities \\( \mu,\nu \in \mathcal{P}(\mathbb{R}^d)\\) of finite second moments, the 2-Zolotarev distance reads,